 My acknowledgements would be incomplete with a word of appreciation to the several professional supervisors who have supported me over the years.
 This list includes people in Scotland, the North-east of England, London and the East of England.
 Sadly, some are no longer with us and I still miss the wisdom of Wendy Rose-Neil, Alice Stephenson and George Fenton.

-As I’m not sure others would want a ‘mention’ here, and I would be troubled if I left out some-one, I want to say a simple ‘global’ thank you and trust you all remember who I was in your life!
+I would be troubled if I left out some-one, so I want to say a simple ‘global’ thank you and trust you all remember who I was in your life!
 This word of appreciation includes many individuals who shared group supervision and group learning with me over many decades, particularly in Newcastle-upon-Tyne, York, Norfolk and Perthshire.
 That number of people is considerable and I’ll simply have to say: you’ll know who you are.

 In addition, there are family and friends around the UK, and beyond, who have put up with me over the years.
 In particular, my son, Alan, played a large part in trying to make my on-line presentation intelligible.